nuuuwan/news_lk3_data/README.md

 *2024-10-05 15:00:00* · [`adaderanalk`](https://www.adaderana.lk/news/102469/new-director-appointed-to-state-intelligence-service) · `en`

-The Deputy Inspector General of Police (DIG) Dhammika Kumara has been appointed as the new Director of the State Intelligence Service (SIS).
+The Deputy Inspector General of Police (DIG) Dhammika Priyantha has been appointed as the new Director of the State Intelligence Service (SIS).

 This appointment comes following the retirement of former Director of the SIS Major General Suresh Sallay.